 In simple terms, overhead is the cost of keeping your business afloat.
-Overhead is a summary of the costs you pay to keep your company running.
+Overhead is a summary of the costs you pay to keep your company running, and appears on your monthly income statement.

 When you track and categorize your overhead, you can plan around expenses, get an accurate picture of your profit margin, and find new ways to save your business money.